peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ```

 #### c.
 OCEAN Scoring & Dynamic Cutoff (`generate_ocean_scores.py`)
-This script determines the final subject pool size by processing subjects in order of eminence, generating OCEAN scores, and stopping automatically when personality diversity declines.
-The output, `ocean_scores.csv`, is the definitive subject set.
+This script is a fully automated, resilient process that determines the final subject pool size.
+It processes subjects by eminence and stops when diversity (variance) shows a sustained drop.
+Its robust pre-flight check re-analyzes all existing data on startup, ensuring that interrupted runs can be safely resumed or correctly finalized without user intervention.
 ```bash
 # Generate OCEAN scores to determine the final cutoff
 pdm run gen-ocean